dimagi/commcare-hq/corehq/apps/builds/README.rst

 - In the second section `Import a new build from the build server`

    #.
 In the Version field input the version in `x.y.z` format
    #.
-In `Build Number` input any number (It doesn't matter what number)
+In `Build Number` input any number (it doesn't matter what number)
    #.
 Click `Import Build`
-- Now make sure the build is available in the app settings.
-Go to ``/builds/edit_menu/``, then add the version and a label.
-You can also set the default here to be the version you've added.
+- In the first section `Menu Options` add the version to HQ to make sure the build is available in the app settings.

 For legacy J2ME builds
 ^^^^^^^^^^^^^^^^^^^^^^